rackerlabs/technical-blog/content/blog/2020/2020-12-09-aws-container-services-how-does-it-work/index.md

 authorIsRacker: true
 categories:
     - AWS
-metaTitle: "Aws container services how does it work"
+metaTitle: "AWS container services how does it work"
 metaDescription: "AWS&reg; Containers offer a lightweight way to consistently port software environments for applications.
 This makes them a great resource for developers looking to improve infrastructure efficiency, becoming the new normal over virtual machines (VMs)."
-ogTitle: "Aws container services how does it work"
+ogTitle: "AWS container services how does it work"
 ogDescription: "AWS&reg; Containers offer a lightweight way to consistently port software environments for applications.
 This makes them a great resource for developers looking to improve infrastructure efficiency, becoming the new normal over virtual machines (VMs)."
 slug: "aws-container-services-how-does-it-work"
 canonical: https://onica.com/blog/containers/aws-container-services/